Edward Olivares Player Props: Royals vs. Red Sox

-Edward Olivares -- with a slugging percentage of .353 in his past 10 games (including zero homers) -- will be in action for the Kansas City Royals against the Boston Red Sox, with Brayan Bello on the mound, on August 7 at 7:10 PM ET.
+Edward Olivares -- with a slugging percentage of .353 in his past 10 games (including zero home runs) -- will be in action for the Kansas City Royals versus the Boston Red Sox, with Kutter Crawford on the mound, on August 8 at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Phillies.
+In his previous game he had a hitless showing (0-for-1) against the Phillies.

 Edward Olivares Game Info & Props vs. the Red Sox